ziqiaow/ziqiaow.github.io/_pages/research.md

 ---

 ##### __Multi-Omics Data Integration__
 We developed novel methods for data integrations to examine the associations between genes and disease phenotype through multiple layers of omic information.
 Our methods are based on multivariate Gaussian mixture models to characterize the precise correlations between different data types using summary statistics, leading to superior statistical power in association studies.
-I have also extended this work to spatially resolved high-dimensional genomics data, including DNA methylation and RNA sequencing data using specific datasets in bladder tumor samples, to increase the power of finding molecular signals contributing to cancer initiation, promotion, and progression.
-My work has several key advantages over conventional designs, including the novel feature of controlling the false discovery rate in significant genes across multiple omics data types, the ability to incorporate independent or overlapping sets of cohorts with respect to omics data, the generality of applications to meta-analysis and gene enrichment pathways, and fast computational efficiency by adopting the expectation-maximization (EM) algorithm.
+We have also extended this work to spatially resolved high-dimensional genomics data, including DNA methylation and RNA sequencing data using specific datasets in bladder tumor samples, to increase the power of finding molecular signals contributing to cancer initiation, promotion, and progression.

+Our work has several key advantages over conventional designs, including the novel feature of controlling the false discovery rate in significant genes across multiple omics data types, the ability to incorporate independent or overlapping sets of cohorts with respect to omics data, the generality of applications to meta-analysis and gene enrichment pathways, and fast computational efficiency by adopting the expectation-maximization (EM) algorithm.

 <p align="center">